nicholaspatrickhill/PepperApp/README.md

 ### CONSOLE APPLICATION
 The console application is designed around a main menu that is navigable by using the UP and DOWN arrow keys.
-Users are given options to view all peppers in the database; view only peppers within a selected heat class; view a single pepper by name; add, update or remove pepper entries; or to save a list of all of the peppers in the database to a text file.
+Users are given options to view, add, update or remove pepper entries; or to save a list of all of the peppers in the database to a text file.
 The console application guides users through these functions and receives input to update the database accordingly.
 When finished, users may terminate the application by selecting exit and pressing enter.